 How do I know if my credit card has a fixed rate or variable rate?

-Start by looking at your credit card’s terms and conditions.
+These days, nearly every credit card features a variable rate tied to the prime rate.
+If you do find the rare gem that offers a fixed rate, it likely touts that fact clearly on marketing materials or its webpage.
+To find out for sure, start by looking at your credit card’s terms and conditions.
 This information will clearly be stated in the card’s fine print in the interest rates and interest charges section – usually the first section on a fine print page.
-In the Annual Percentage Rate (APR) box you’ll see something like “13.99% - 23.99% Variable APR,” or “Your APR will be 13.99% to 23.99%, based on your creditworthiness.
+In the Annual Percentage Rate (APR) box you’ll see something like “13.99% – 23.99% Variable APR,” or “Your APR will be 13.99% to 23.99%, based on your creditworthiness.
 This APR will vary with the market based on the Prime Rate.”
 On the other hand, for a fixed-rate APR, you’ll see something like “23.99% Fixed APR.”

 If you aren’t positive that what you’re looking at is a fixed rate or variable rate, you can always call customer service and ask.
 That said, most credit cards offer a variable rate.
 If you find a credit card with a fixed rate, you’ll probably quickly know as it’ll likely be promoted somewhat heavily in the marketing materials.